-On 27 October 2021 the Minister for Local Government announced that central government will proceed with the Three Waters service delivery reforms using a legislated approach so that every Council in New Zealand must participate and cannot opt out.
+On 14 December 2022 Royal Assent was received confirming that the Three Waters service delivery reforms using a legislated approach so that every Council in New Zealand must participate and cannot opt out.

 Three Waters reform involves the creation of four statutory water services entities to be responsible for service delivery and infrastructure for all water services, removing these from local authorities from 1 July 2024.